-- Have three letters of verification from professionals in the field of building and design
+- Obtain three letters of verification from professionals in the field of building and design.

-- Have six years of experience — a combination of education (documented course work) and supervised on-the-job training (your supervisor will have to fill out a form)
+- Gain six years of experience — a combination of education (documented course work) and supervised on-the-job training (your supervisor will have to fill out a form).

 It's best to have some experience and learn the craft of building design before you even apply to become certified.
 So, to begin your quest, start with the six years of the experience requirement.

 Training Before Certification